How do Mushrooms Support the Immune System?

 Sleep to Bolster Immune Function

-While eating right and ensuring that you’re getting the right nutrients goes a long way towards healthy immune function, proper sleep is an essential component of fighting off infections.
-Sleep deprivation harms the immune system by interfering with key hormone actions.
+While eating right and ensuring you get the right nutrients go a long way toward healthy immune function, proper sleep is essential to fighting infections.
+Sleep deprivation harms immunity by interfering with key hormone actions.

 Aim for at least 7-8 hours of sleep each night for optimal health benefits.